jonelgithub/GivingIsLekker/README.md

 ### Commercial Viability & Monetisation Model
 "Giving is lekker" operates on a multi-tier commercial model:
 1. **Micro-Transaction Platform Fee (Default)**: The platform charges a **1.5% convenience fee** on each round-up donation transfer (min R0.01 per swipe).
 In a high-net-worth client group, this aggregates a high volume of small fees.
 2. **SaaS Premium Tier ("Lekker Donor Premium")**: For **R19/month**, high-wealth clients can subscribe to the Premium Tier.
-This automatically compiles, matches, and issues aggregated **Section 18A tax deduction certificates** (saving clients up to 45% of their donations on South African income tax returns) and includes carbon-offset matching.
+This automatically compiles, matches, and issues aggregated **Section 18A tax deduction certificates** (saving clients up to 45% of their donations on South African income tax returns).
 3. **Charity Premium Listing**: A 5% marketing listing fee is charged to charities for premium feed exposure and corporate CSR matching opportunities.

 ---